 It honestly isn’t very intense or complicated.
 There aren’t any “moving parts” and it’s pretty straightforward how everything fits together (even if you didn’t have detailed, fully illustrated step-by-step instructions like you will have).
 Even a novice in basic construction can assemble our pergola kits without much trouble at all.
-But here’s the best part… if you have any questions on a certain step, you can talk directly with our trained staff via FaceTime or Skype (free of charge).

 If you are getting the help of a contractor or handyman, the two of you should easily have it up in about a day (or even less).
 If you do it on your own, plan for two days.
 Also, if you are attaching it to your house or deck or need to dig footings, you will need to add some additional time.
 Either way, in one weekend you can have your pergola up and ready to enjoy.

 What tools will I need to assemble the pergola?

 You will need just a few basic tools to assemble your pergola.
 You’ll need a level, measuring tape, ladder, drill with a 6-inch extension, drill bits and drivers, and a circular or miter saw.
 That’ll do it!

 Do I need a building permit to install a pergola?